Priority conservation research questions for prospective students

 - Which existing structures facilitate wildlife crossings?
 What species use them?
 How might structures be altered to increase their use?
 What are the costs associated with these alterations?

 - What are the indirect impacts of fences designed to prevent the movement of animals across road infrastructure?

-- Can different odours be used as a repellent for livestock species grazing on roadside verges, and prevent them wandering onto road and causing road accidents?
+- Can different odours be used as a repellent for livestock species grazing on roadside verges and prevent them from wandering onto the road and causing road accidents?